VA Disability Rating for Sciatica and Sciatic Nerve Paralysis Claim

 Category: Veterans Disability Law

 Veterans who experience a disability or disabling condition as a result of their time in the military may qualify for financial compensation from the U.S. Department of Veterans Affairs (VA).
 Eligible conditions include everything from hearing issues to complete paralysis.
 One relatively common disability is sciatica or damage to the sciatic nerve.
-As of 2015, almost half a million veterans receive VA disability for sciatic nerve damage.
+Also known as lumbar radiculopathy, over a million veterans receive VA disability for sciatic nerve damage as of 2022.

 The sciatic nerve is the largest nerve in the human body, stretching from the lower back, through the hips, and down each leg.
 Sciatica refers to any pain that is caused by or causes a problem with the sciatic nerve.